alexbejann/alexbejann/README.md

 ### Hi there 👋

-I am Alex, a software developer at [Givt](https://givtapp.net/) with a burning passion for social engagement.
-When I'm not playing my guitar, you'll find me immersing myself in the [Dutch Flutter Community](https://flutternl.org/), exchanging valuable insights, and fostering connections with fellow enthusiasts.
+I am Alex, a software developer.
+When I'm not playing my guitar, you'll find me at [Dutch Flutter Community](https://flutternl.org/), exchanging valuable insights, and fostering connections with fellow enthusiasts.

 ## 💻 Experienced with the following